matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 ### Redaction of the lock

 We probably do want the lock to be redactable.
-But how can you be sure that you're not opening pandora's box by allowing hidden malicious events residing on participating servers to suddenly be incorporated into the DAG?
+But how can you be sure that you're not opening Pandora's box by allowing hidden malicious events residing on participating servers to suddenly be incorporated into the DAG?